China's heft in stock benchmarks stirs worries of concentration risk

 To address such concerns, New York-based BlueStar plans to launch its Emerging Market Risk-Controlled index in the next two months, which would limit investor exposure to China to about 24%.

-Its "Policy Screen" would also keep out stocks such as Hikvision 002415.SZ and iFlytek 002230.SZ, blacklisted by Washington due to national security concerns or human rights violations, Shoenfeld said.
+Its "Policy Screen" would also keep out stocks such as Hikvision 002415.SZ and iFlytek 002230.SZ, blacklisted by Washington due to national security concerns or human rights violations.

 "While these public policy issues are not directly related to investment risk, many investors are saying: 'Wow, this is a risk worth noting.
 This is a policy risk , a potential reputational risk or perhaps also a regulatory risk,'" Schoenfeld said.

-Rayliant's Hsu says he wouldn't be surprised to see China being left out of EM indexes altogether.
+Rayliant's Hsu says he wouldn't be surprised to see China being carved out of EM indexes altogether.

 "I hear a lot of our client prospects either asking about it, or wanting it," he said.